Reading time: 4 minutes

 In an accumulation super fund, it’s all about how much you accumulate in your super account over time from super contributions and investment earnings, minus fees, taxes and charges.

-Your employer is required to contribute regularly towards your defined benefit.
-These employer contributions are not allocated to individual member accounts, however, instead they are allocated to a defined benefit pool, from which all of the fund’s defined benefits are paid to members.
+In these funds, your employer is required to contribute regularly towards the defined benefit you receive when you retire.
+These employer contributions are not allocated to individual member accounts; instead they are allocated to a defined benefit pool, from which all of the fund’s defined benefits are paid to members.

-What you receive when you retire (or leave your employer) and withdraw your super benefit is based on a formula in the rules (trust deed) of the super fund and these vary between individual defined benefit funds.
+What you receive when you retire (or leave your employer) and withdraw your super benefit is based on a formula in the rules (trust deed) of your defined benefit super fund and these vary between individual defined benefit funds.

 Pros and cons of defined benefit funds